suprakashbh/microservices/README.md

-In this Microservice POC, I used Spring Boot and Netflix OSS to implement microservice and try to cover few core parts of microservice landscape
+In this Microservice POC, I used Spring Boot and Netflix OSS to implement microservice and try to cover below few core parts of microservice landscape :

 - Service Discovery
 - Routing